aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/capability.md

 ## Function `acquire`

 Acquires a capability token.
-Only the owner of the capability class, or an authorized delegate, can succeed with this operation.
-A caller must pass a witness that they own the <code>Feature</code> type parameter.
+Only the owner of the capability class, or an authorized delegate,<br/> can succeed with this operation.
+A caller must pass a witness that they own the <code>Feature</code> type<br/> parameter.

 <pre><code>public fun acquire&lt;Feature&gt;(requester: &amp;signer, _feature_witness: &amp;Feature): capability::Cap&lt;Feature&gt;<br/></code></pre>